talhajjaj/read01.md/read11a.md

 The description also lives inside the head element and is specified using a meta tag.
 It should be a sentence that describes the content of the page.

+How many people are coming to your site?
+- Visits;

+This is the number of times people have come to your site.
+If someone is inactive on your site for 30 minutes and then looks at another page on your site, it will be counted as a new visit.

+- Unique Visits;

+This is the total number of people who have visited your site over the specified period.
+The number of unique visits will be lower than the number of visits if people have been returning to your site more than once in the defined period.

+- Page Views;

+The total number of pages all visitors have viewed on your site.
+Pages per Visit the average number of pages each visitor has looked at on your site per visit..